Sports and Recreation Facilities

 With a river as lovely and as accessible as the

-Great Ouse, it is not
+Great Ouse, it is not surprising that

-during the war - and Bedford has produced many Olympic oarsmen.
+- and Bedford has produced many Olympic oarsmen.

 River and Rowing Activity